Tseipii89/ot-harjoitustyo/documents/user-manual.md

 Download the newest verion of the game from [Here](https://github.com/Tseipii89/ot-harjoitustyo/releases) (at the time of writing V2.0)

+**NB** With some computers there has been reported issues where the bird drops quickly to bottom or jumps straight through the roof.
+I haven't been able to replicate this myself.
+If you find this issue and have a solution, please add a issue note for me.

 ### Configuration

 To use the different difficulty settings, you must include the config.properties file in the root folder.
 It contains the difficulty settings for easy, medium and hard difficulties.